Local News Reports George Floyd And The Officer Who Killed Him Both Worked Security At The Same Club

 While the former club owner is sure that the pair worked with at least part of their shifts overlapping, she said she couldn’t be sure that they ever actually met.

-“They were working together at the same time, it’s just that Chauvin worked outside and the security guards were inside.”
+“They were working together at the same time, it’s just that Chauvin worked outside and the security guards were inside,” she said.

-The Latino business owner, who now operates a local radio station in the same building where the club was previously housed, said that on high traffic nights during the time that the pair would have both worked there it’s possible there could be several dozen security officers at her establishment.
+The business owner, who now operates a local radio station in the same building where the club was previously housed, said that on high traffic nights during the time that the pair would have both worked there, it’s possible there could be several dozen security officers at her establishment.

 Santamaria told KSTP 5 that she couldn’t believe the men involved were previously employed by her, but the growing coverage confirmed their identity.